 The full 28 days of holiday allowance is pro-rated according to how many days a week the employee works.
 For example, if an employee works 4 days a week, they will be entitled to 22.4 days of holiday a year.

 Employees working in hours are still entitled to 5.6 weeks’ paid holiday, but this will be given to them in hours.
 So instead of getting 28 days holiday, they will receive a set number of hours holiday.
 This is based on their weekly working hours throughout the year.

 If an employee starts or leaves partway through the year, their holiday allowance is pro-rated based on how much of the leave year they were employed for.
 For example, if the businesses leave year is calculated from January to December and the employee leaves in June, they are entitled to half of their full holiday allowance.

-If you would like to learn more about annual leave, check out some of our articles below.
+If you would like to learn more about annual leave, check out some of our guides below.